 Industry 4.0 Concepts - Course Design and Delivery

-The MFGE 5200 Industry 4.0 Concepts was offered in spring 2022.
-The enrollment in this course had an enrollment of nine students.
-Currently, it is being offered Online only, but will have an on demand in-person section in the future.
-Research indicates that integration of Industry 4.0 concepts is the key to future success in advanced manufacturing (Kota, Mahoney, 2018), (House, 2018).

-For the online course offering, a Canvas course was set up for the enrolled students.
-Of all the students enrolled in the course, all of them were off campus in a remote setting.
-The Canvas course was assembled to allow students to access the course content at their convenience.
+The Industry 4.0 Concepts course enrollment in spring semester 2022 was nine students.
+A Canvas learning management system section was created for the enrolled students.
+All students enrolled were off campus in remote settings.
+The Canvas section was developed to allow students to access the course content at their convenience.
 The following methodology was used for the online setting.

 Recorded lectures to present course topics and content